-Here’s a nice song to set the mood while you read this post..
+Here’s a nice video to set the mood while you read this post..

 If the photo above seems familiar, it’s because it was taken during a trip to Seoul we went to last January 2018.
 The date written on this love lock is the date which was supposed to commemorate a truly happy event that would have tied the both of us together until death do we part.